 It is important to remember that not all problems in the mouth are painful, but the absence of pain does not mean that there is not a problem.
 Your mouth is one of your body’s most important warning systems.
 Do not ignore suspicious lumps or sores.

-If you have any suspicious oral activity on your face or in your mouth, please contact your general dentist or contact us at Granger Oral Surgery & Dental Implants in Granger, IN, to schedule a consultation with Dr. Anderson.
+If you have any suspicious oral activity on your face or in your mouth, please contact your general dentist or contact us at Granger Oral Surgery & Dental Implants in Granger, IN, to schedule an evaluation with Dr. Anderson.